|The purpose of this course is to answer three fundamental questions:|

 The activities in this class have all been created to foster learning, none of them were created with assessment or grading in mind.
-The learning aspect of this class depends on you engaging fully in the weekly 25-word summaries and the periodic oral explanations.
+The learning aspect of this class depends on students engaging fully in the weekly readings.
 These activities are subsequently used for grading purposes, but only tangentially.

-With that in mind, student performance will be evaluated in two primary ways, the completion of a series of 25-word summaries, in-class concept priming activities, and daily class evaluations.
+With that in mind, student performance will be evaluated in three primary ways, the completion of 25-word summaries, in-class concept priming activities, and daily class evaluations.
 The 25-word summaries provide an opportunity for students to extract the essential meaning from a reading, lecture, activity, or experience, and summarize that meaning clearly and concisely in 25 words.
 The In-Class Concept Priming activities are five multiple-choice questions and two short answer questions addressing each reading designed to foster knowledge retrieval and meaning construction.
 The daily class evaluations allow students the opportunity to reflect on their learning and provide feedback to the instructor on the conduct of the course.
-The assignments are delineated in the 25-Word Summaries and Daily Class Evaluations handouts.
+The assignments are delineated in the 25-Word Summaries, In-Class Concept Priming, and Daily Class Evaluations handouts.